A few things which will help with motor life and performance.

 - Fixing stripped holes in motors is difficult for the average car owner.
 I have good equipment, and it takes a while to setup the tooling to attempt a repair.
 My best advice: (a) be extra careful when threading the screws to the motor (b) if you have a thread problem with your favorite motor, rotate the motor to get two new holes, and adapt your wiring to use the new position.

 A very effective and simple mounting system like this has been used since the 1980's.
-But many details to be sure it is done correctly for a successful race completion.
+But it takes many details to be sure it is done correctly for a successful race completion.
 Good luck with your race program.